ligelowbee/Wallpaper-Scripts/README.md

 `wallpaper-change.sh` Uses above scripts to change current wallpaper to one of: fresh google art, already fetched google art, or a calibre ebook cover.

 `wallpaper-relabel-google-art.sh` will redownload and relabel a google-art image.
-Optionaly using `translate-shell` to translate filename to english.
+Optionaly using `translate-shell` to translate filename to an english label and filename.